Sparkenstein/resume/starter.typ

 )

 = Summary
-A full-stack js/ts dev with 7+ years of experience. part time open-source enthusiast, have a big list of open-source projects with large number of stars and recognition on Hackernews too.
+A full-stack js/ts dev with 9+ years of experience. open-source maintainer with large number of stars and recognition on Hackernews.
 Consistent growth over the years, looking for a place to own responsibilities.

 = Skills
 #skills((
   ("Languages", (
     [Full-Stack JavaScript],
-    [Full-stack Typescript],
+    [Typescript],
     [Rust],
     [Python],
   )),